 Abstract

 Many traits are controlled by complex biological systems encoded by multiple genes.
 Understanding complex genotype-to-trait relationships requires perturbing genes in many different combinations and observing the impact.
 Here we describe a method to efficiently engineer and phenotype many multi-gene variant combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
 We generated 5,353 strains, each bearing knockouts for a random subset of 16 yeast ABC transporters.
 For each strain, we determined the genotype and measured resistance to each of 16 bioactive compounds (‘drugs’).
 The resulting genotype-to-resistance landscapes revealed complex drug-dependent genetic interactions for 13 of the 16 transporters studied.
 For example, a quadruple knockout (snq2∆ yor1∆ ybt1∆ ycf1∆) unexpectedly showed fluconazole resistance which depended on the activity of a fifth transporter, PDR5.
-A computational model was used to understand the complex genetic landscape and guide further experimental characterization.
+A neural network model was used to understand the complex genetic landscape and guide further experimental characterization.
 Thus, DCGA can discover high-order genotype-to-trait relationships and dissect complex biological systems.

 Introduction

 Extensive functional interdependency and redundancy in many biological systems results in traits which cannot be straightforwardly understood by observing the individual effects of sequence variants1–4.
 Genes encode gene products which often form interdependent pathways and protein complexes, such that combinations of genetic perturbations can yield surprising phenotypes.
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between genes, and can be used to reconstruct large-scale maps of gene co-function5.
-The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast via growth profiling of >23 million different double knockout combinations55,89
+The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast5, and by similar ongoing efforts in human cell lines6,7.
+The resulting genetic interactions maps can not only improve understanding of gene function5,8, but also inform both mechanism and order-of-action in biological pathways9.